thelogicstudio/elemental-showcaseblock/README.md

 # SilverStripe Showcase Block

 A Showcase block that is compatible with SilverStripe Elemental.
+This can be used to make a sponsor logo carousel or a banner.

 ## Installation